noah-schechter/docs-remix/content/docs/Technical/api.md

 4. Assign the token a name, write a description of what the token is used for, and select permissions for the token.
 5. Click the **Create Token** button.

 API tokens are sensitive—they allow read and write access to your project.
-Keep them secret!

 To authenticate against the API, include an `Authorization` header and set its value to `Bearer <your token>`.

 ## API Reference
 The Atlos API supports `GET` and `POST` endpoints.
 All `GET` endpoints return 30 results at a time.
-By default, every API token will have an access to `READ` endpoint.
+By default, every API token will have access to a `READ` endpoint.

 You can paginate using the `cursor` query parameter, whose value is provided by the `next` and `previous` keys in the response.
 Results are available under the `results` key.